Nick-tsoukas/reddit-clone-front-end-/README.md

 ``` javascript
   @Input() articles: Article[];
 ```

+### Input Decorator
+- refactored app and moved the articles from the app component to the app list component
+- no longer need to use the input decorator at this time

 ### Notes
 Creating service for fetching data will allow up to pass data between all components not just child components